mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v2.0.20250729/faq/index.md

 Automatically merges connected batteries.
 Takes consideration of SmartShunt, Multies, Quattros, SmartSolars, BlueSolars and MPPT for current calculation.
 Additional configuration possible.

 💡 Currently the only driver, which switches to float AFTER all batteries are fully charged.
-See `KEEP_MAX_CVL`, default is `False`.
+For this you need to set `KEEP_MAX_CVL` to `True` (driver default is `False`).

 ### [BatteryAggregator](https://github.com/pulquero/BatteryAggregator) by [pulquero](https://github.com/pulquero)